 Welcome to the Broward County Library!

-- Broward County Library has more than one million library card holders who can choose from over three million library materials for public use.
+- We have over one million library card holders who can choose from over three million library materials for public use.
 The library receives 90,000 requests for items on hold each month.

 - Our customers have access to Broward County Library's entire collection, with the option of picking up and returning materials at any Broward County Library location.
 There is a Main Library in downtown Fort Lauderdale, five regional libraries (two are located on Broward College campuses), and a host of branches and reading centers throughout the community.